RaymondParas/SpecFlowLivingDocParser/README.md

 # SpecFlowLivingDocParser

-This project was made to solve the issue related to the final status of a test scenario displayed on SpecFlow+ LivingDoc's living documentation when combining multiple test execution files associated with the same logical test run.
+This project was made to solve the issue related to the final status of a test scenario displayed on SpecFlow+ LivingDoc's HTML document when combining multiple test execution files associated with the same logical test run.

 ## Problem Description